QubitProducts/requirejs-configurator/README.md

 var rc = require("requirejs-configurator");
 ```

-You can use the promise API
+There is a promise API

 ```js
 rc.npm("path/to/my/project").then(function () {